Trent & Dove, Phase One

-In Spring 2015, Trent & Dove Housing and Kensa Heat Pumps delivered the UKs most ambitious retrofit upgrades programme of its time, replacing electric night storage heating with Kensa ground source heat pumps connected to a micro heat network over 133 one and two bedroom bungalows over 15 different sites throughout Burton-upon-Trent.
+In Spring 2015, Trent & Dove Housing and Kensa Contracting delivered the UKs most ambitious heating upgrades programme of its time, replacing electric night storage heating with Kensa ground source heat pumps connected to shared ground loop arrays over 133 one and two-bedroom bungalows over 15 different sites throughout Burton-upon-Trent.

 As a result of the success of this project, Trent & Dove subsequently embarked on a second phase of heating system upgrades to ensure more of their tenants benefited from this reliable renewable technology.

-Completed over a three month period, the Trent & Dove scheme features clusters of micro heat networks over 15 sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside 20 years of Non Domestic Renewable Heat Incentive (RHI) income.
+Completed over a three month period, the Trent & Dove scheme features clusters of shared ground loop arrays over fifteen sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside twenty years of Non Domestic Renewable Heat Incentive (RHI) income.

 Each bungalow received a 6kW Kensa Shoebox heat pump and new hot water cylinder and radiators in place of its previous night storage heating.

 Steve Grocock, Director of Property Service at Trent & Dove Housing comments:

 We have calculated there are around 200,000 bungalows in the country that match the profile of those which we have just upgraded to ground source heat pumps; these are homes that are off the gas network, electrically heated, and in fuel poverty – or very close to it.